caffinc/caffinc.github.io/_posts/2015-12-29-distributed-thinking-storm-spark.md

 * Batch - Databases and flat files
 * Real-Time - Streams like Twitter Firehose, Kafka, Message queues, etc.

-Traditionally, Spark is more suited for Batch processing, and Storm is suited for  real-time processing, but both can do either type of processing, and what you actually end up using is a matter of preference.
+Traditionally, <b>Spark is more suited for Batch processing, and Storm is suited for  real-time processing</b>, but both can do either type of processing, and what you actually end up using is a matter of preference.

 <a name="xt"></a>